Ph.D. Candidate · University of Washington

 Bridging astrophysics, statistics, and machine learning

-I am a dual Ph.D. candidate in Astrophysics and Astrobiology at the University of Washington, working at the intersection of astronomy, statistics, and artificial intelligence.
+I'm a Ph.D. candidate in Astrophysics at the University of Washington, working at the intersection of astronomy, statistics, and artificial intelligence.

-My research turns massive astronomical datasets into physical insight — applying machine learning, Bayesian inference, and large-scale simulation to questions ranging from the dynamics of small Solar System bodies to the nature of dark matter.
+My research turns large astronomical datasets into physical understanding, using machine learning, Bayesian inference, and large-scale simulation on questions that range from the dynamics of small Solar System bodies to the nature of dark matter.
 Alongside the science, I build the high-performance computing pipelines that make this analysis possible at survey scale.

-I earned my dual B.S. in Astrophysics and Geophysics from UCLA with Departmental Highest Honors, and I am completing a dual M.S. in Astrophysics and Statistics alongside my doctoral work.
+I earned my dual B.S. in Astrophysics and Geophysics from UCLA with Departmental Highest Honors, and I'm completing a dual M.S. in Astrophysics and Statistics alongside my doctoral work.
 At UW I also teach ASTR 324 — Astrostatistics & Machine Learning in Astronomy and ASTR 302 — Python for Astronomy.
-Beyond research, I have helped lead student scientific communities — co-founding the Data Science Society at UW and serving as President of UCLA's Astronomical Society — and I am an active astrophotographer drawn to the same skies I study.
+Beyond research, I've helped lead student scientific communities — co-founding the Data Science Society at UW and serving as President of UCLA's Astronomical Society — and I'm an active astrophotographer, drawn to the same skies I study.

 Research